vandmo/dependency-lock-maven-plugin/README.md

 You should then commit that file to you source control of choice.

+If some dependencies are part of the same multi-module project you might want those dependencies to be the same version as the artifact where the dependencies are locked.
+You can achieve this by editing the _dependencies-lock.json_ and change `"version" : "1.2.3"` to `"version": { "use-mine": true }`.
+That change will be retained the next time you run the lock goal.

 Validating
 ----------
 The following snippet in your _pom.xml_ file will make sure that the actual